username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - Generate the `requires_id` by hashing the columns `course_id` and `requisite_id`
 - Generate the `satisfies_id` by hashing the columns `prerequisite_course_id` and `requisite_id`

+##### Validate

+- Validate the requisite data against the schema `requisite.avsc`
+- Validate the requires data against the schema `requires.avsc`
+- Validate the satisfies data against the schema `satisfies.avsc`

 ##### Store

-- Store the cleaned data in CSV files with the following columns:
+- Store the cleaned data in AVRO files with the following columns:
 1. Requisites: `requisite_id`, `course_prerequisite_type`, `minimum_required_number_of_courses`
 2. Requires: `requires_id`, `requisite_id`, `course_id`
 3. Satisfies: `satisfies_id`, `requisite_id`, `prerequisite_course_id`